Walter Goldwater: Career

 In 1954, Goldwater joined Irving Howe and others in founding Dissent magazine, which he helped finance.
 He published the magazine for 15 years.
 In 1967, he wrote a letter criticising Howe's editorial line that justified the Vietnam War as "the decisions of the democratically elected government" and rejected the actions of the anti-war movement.

 He collected and wrote about collecting Incunabula, which he later had auctioned by Swann Galleries before his death.

 Personal life and death

 Goldwater married Eleanor Lowenstein (died 1980), who was also an antiquarian.
 She ran the Corner Book Shop (102 Fourth Avenue at 11th Street), which specialized in cookbooks.
 They had two children.

 Goldwater and his friend Dwight Macdonald formed the bases for two characters in Mary McCarthy's 1949 novel The Oasis.

 Goldwater was a "formidable" chess player who competed in New York tournaments and also served as president of the Marshall Chess Club in Greenwich Village.
-He proudly lost to chess champion Bobby Fischer.
+He lost to the chess champion Bobby Fischer.

 In later life, Goldwater helped broker manuscripts and collections regarding labor and the left to universities, particularly the Tamiment Library at New York University.

 In 1993, a long interview was published in the Dictionary of Literary Biography Yearbook, in which Goldwater recounted all the booksellers he had known in his life.